struckbylightning/Notepad/_posts/2017-06-26-Input-Picklist-Reusable-Lightning-Component.md

 ---
 layout: post
 published: true
-title: Reusable InputPicklist Lightning-Component for free :)
+title: 'Reusable InputPicklist Lightning-Component for free :)'
 mathjax: false
-featured: true
+featured: false
 comments: true
 headline: Reusable InputPicklist Lightning-Component
 description: Reusable InputPicklist Lightning-Component
+categories:
-categories: Lightning components
+  - Lightning components
-tags:
-  - lightning component
-  - dynamic apex
-  - reusable code
+tags: 'lightning component,dynamic apex,reusable code, Freebies'
 ---
 Do you love lightning way of componentizing things, but miss good\`ol Visualforce out of box way of handling picklist input field just by using **<apex:inputField/>**, worry no more, will show you how to create a reusable lightning component named *c:inputPicklist* to achieve the same.